 This changes depending on what I’ve read recently.
 Well, the first one never changes.
 This question is always so hard.

-8. Show us a picture of your favorite shelf on your bookcase.
+8. Show us a picture of your favourite shelf on your bookcase.

 I can’t do this one right now, as I don’t actually have a bookcase… I have “a wall of books” while I’m waiting for my new bookcase to be built.
 And that might actually be a while yet.
 Can I come back to this one??